 scope.

-Background build scan publication
+Background Build Scan publication

 Indicates whether the build was configured to upload the Build Scan in the background.

-Information about how to configure background uploading for build scans can be found in Configuring background uploading section.
+Information about how to configure background uploading for Build Scans can be found in Configuring background uploading section.

 Use Coursier